 Ever imagine going through homework stress, after spending most of your productive time in school being engulfed by the classwork and all the activities that come with it?
 Here comes another painful and tedious task; it is my homework again.
 When do I have time for other engagement?
-Most often, I am always frustrated thinking of how to go about finding solutions to the questions.
+Most often, I was always frustrated thinking of how to go about finding solutions to the questions until I got help from 123Homework.com.

 Here comes another time to neglect a fun-filled environment.
 It’s another time to task my brain and be shouldered with another responsibility to go through what was done in class without the help of my friend, and with a loud voice, I said to myself, I hate homework!